chemzqm/reactive-lite/Readme.md

 ```
 ## API

-### Reactive(el, model, [delegate])
+### Reactive(el, model, [option])

 * `el` could be element or html template string
 * `model` contains attributes for binding to the element, should emit `change [name]` event to notify reactive instance
-* `delegate` is optional object contains event handler and/or format and render function, reactive would try to find format and render on the model first
+* `option` is optional object contains config
+* `option.delegate` contains event handler and/or format and render function, reactive would try to find format and render on the model first
+* `option.bindings` contains bindings for this reactive-lite only

 ### .remove()